Pain is always stronger than whiskey.

 So do what you would do with the puppy.

+Turn around and make friends with it.
 Find out what’s wrong.
 Listen to the whimpers and the cries.
 Don’t try to muffle the sound – try to find out why it’s making those sounds.

 Pain is worse than that puppy, and it’s never going to fetch a damn thing or lick your face or make you laugh when it runs toward you with those gangly legs at the end of a way-too-many-meetings day.

 But you still need to figure out what pain wants.
+Pain is telling you something, Listen.